 - If you don’t have a loaf pan, tupperware can also work just fine.

-Did you make my salted caramel ice cream?
+Did you make my no churn salted caramel ice cream?
 Tag me on Instagram @justastastyblog and #justastastyblog.